-If you are confident balancing a headstand you could then try these action in a tuck headstand which keeps your center of gravity lower making it easier to maintain balance as you explore new techniques.
-Please use a wall or teacher for safety – elevating the scapula typically sends people over board.
+If you are confident in balancing a headstand you could then try these actions in a tuck headstand which keeps your center of gravity lower making it easier to maintain balance as you explore new techniques.
+Please use a wall or teacher for safety – elevating the scapula typically sends people overboard.
 If you aren’t yet balancing headstand, try the prep with feet on the ground shown above.

 Handstand Strength Training

 Learn the techniques that make handstand fun, easy and accessible!
 This collection of the top 12 most effective exercises will make you rethink how you approach handstand and what is possible, so you can finally build the proper strength and awareness it takes to hold a handstand.